Assignment (Real Estate) Definition

 What Does it Mean to Assign a Contract in Real Estate?

-Contract assignment is a common wholesaling strategy where the seller and the wholesaler (i.e. – middleman) sign an agreement giving the wholesaler the sole right to buy a property at a specified price, within a certain period of time.
+Contract assignment is a common wholesaling strategy where the seller and the wholesaler (acting as a middleman in this case) sign an agreement giving the wholesaler the sole right to buy a property at a specified price, within a certain period of time.

 The wholesaler then finds another buyer and assigns the contract to him or her.
 The wholesaler isn’t selling the property to the end buyer because the wholesaler never takes title to the property during the process.
 The wholesaler is simply selling the contract, which gives the end buyer the right to buy the property in accordance with the original purchase agreement.